ClarkStoro/AndroidEncryptionExamples/README.md

 The application consists of a bottom bar with four tabs:

 1. **AES Encryption/Decryption**: Allows users to choose between AES/CBC/PKCS7 or AES/GCM/NOPADDING encryption methods.
-Users can also choose how to save the Initialization Vector (IV) of encryption: Append Mode or Byte Array Mode (utilizes CryptoManager class).
+Users can also choose how to save the Initialization Vector (IV) of encryption: Append Mode or Byte Array Mode (utilizes SymmetricCryptoManager class).

-2. **AES Encryption/Decryption with DataStore**: Similar to the first tab but with the option to save the final result in Android DataStore (utilizes CryptoManager class).
+2. **AES Encryption/Decryption with DataStore**: Similar to the first tab but with the option to save the final result in Android DataStore (utilizes SymmetricCryptoManager class).

-3. **AES Encryption/Decryption with Biometrics**: Similar to the first tab but with the addition of biometric authentication during key configuration (utilizes BiometricCryptoManager class).
+3. **AES Encryption/Decryption with Authentication**: Similar to the first tab but with the addition of authentication during key configuration (utilizes SymmetricAuthCryptoManager class).

 4. **RSA Encryption/Decryption with OAEPP**: Allows users to perform encryption/decryption using RSA and Optimal Asymmetric Encryption Padding (OAEPP).
 Users can choose which public key to use for encryption based on a provided Public Key in string format (utilizes AsymmetricCryptoManager class).